 Dr. Russo is a Pediatric Upper Limb and Peripheral Nerve Surgeon and Akron Children’s Hospital in Akron, Ohio.
 She specializes in caring for children with brachial plexus and other nerve injuries, spinal cord injuries, arthrogryposis, spasticity, and congenital hand differences.
 Dr. Russo directs the Motion Analysis Laboratory at Akron Children’s Hospital.
 In this role, she mentors graduate students and collaborates with several other institutions for research projects.
 Outside of work, Dr. Russo enjoys travel, food, ballet and volunteer work.

-Dr. Lisa V. Wagner DHS, OTR/L received her OT degree from the Medical University of South Carolina and her doctorate from the University of Indianapolis.
-Working for Shriners Hospitals for Children for the past 33 years has allowed Lisa to participate in various research projects resulting in peer-review articles, book chapter and the ability to speak nationally and internationally.
+Dr. Lisa V Wagner DHS, OTR/L received her OT degree from the Medical University of South Carolina and her doctorate from the University of Indianapolis.
+Working for Shriners Hospitals for Children for the past 34 years has allowed Lisa to participate in various research projects resulting in peer-review articles, book chapter and the ability to speak nationally and internationally.
 She has co-developed three distinct outcome measures including the UBET, SHUEE and SCUES.
 She is a clinical instructor for the Assisting Hand Assessment.
-Passionate about children with AMC, she is currently collaborating on an outcome assessment for better understanding of the upper extremities in AMC and the development of rehabilitation guidelines for AMC.
+Passionate about children with AMC, she is currently collaborating on an outcome assessment for better understanding of the upper extremities.

 Dr. Huser is a pediatric orthopedic surgeon specializing in lower extremity limb deformities and limb length discrepancies in both children and adults.
 He completed an additional year of training specifically for limb deformity and limb lengthening, and has experience caring for patients with rare or complex disorders that require limb reconstruction.